OpenAI interview, decoded.

 What questions does OpenAI ask in interviews?

 Candidates report a consistent set of motivation and technical themes across the loop.
 Why do you want to work at OpenAI, and how does your work connect to the mission?
 Tell me about a hard technical decision and how you made it under pressure.
 Describe a time you received difficult feedback and what you changed.
 How do you think about the responsibility of building powerful AI systems?
-Practical coding such as time-indexed data, stateful iterators, or a simple cache System design at scale with clear trade-offs and API and schema choices Graduate-level machine learning theory and end-to-end research workflows for research roles A project deep dive where you defend architecture and results
+Practical coding System design at scale ML theory Project deep dive

 How do I prepare for a OpenAI interview?